Institute for the Study of Children, Families and Communities (ISCFC)

 Family Empowerment Program

-The Family Empowerment Program (FEP) is a five-year academic, employment, and savings incentive program designed to help low income families gain education and career skills in order to improve their financial situation and progress toward self-sufficiency.
+The Family Empowerment Program (FEP) is an academic, employment, and savings incentive program designed to help low income families gain education and career skills in order to improve their financial situation and progress toward self-sufficiency.
 All participants must fulfill varying categories of objectives.
 Through partnerships and programming, the vision of the Family Empowerment Program is to develop a social services program that will substantially improve educational, health, and economic outcomes for those participating in the FEP.

 EMU Upward Bound is a Federally-funded pre-college academic program designed to provide students from Ypsilanti Community High School with the academic skills enhancement and motivation necessary to obtain a college degree.
 EMU Upward Bound is staffed by experienced, caring counselors and professionals who want to help young people achieve their dreams and most importantly build their character.
 Program services and activities are free to those who participate in the program.
 Participants can even earn a monthly stipend for miscellaneous education expenses.